Girish-Krishnan/FutureGAN-HMDB-Video-Prediction/README.md

 - `predict_video.py` - Uses the trained model to predict future frames of a video and creates a video of the predictions.
 - `requirements.txt` - Contains all the python packages required to run the project.
 - `config.yaml` - Contains all the hyperparameters for training the FutureGAN.

-## Contact

-Feel free to contact us if you have any questions.
-Our emails are:

-- gikrishnan@ucsd.edu
-- dadoming@ucsd.edu